 The fair values of cash, investments, trade and other receivables, loans receivable, accounts payable and accrued liabilities and contract liabilities approximate their carrying values due to the relatively short-term nature of these financial instruments.
-The fair value of long-term debt, lease contract liabilities, deferred payment liability, other long-term debt, convertible debentures and VTB loan is based on observable market data and the calculation of discounted cash flows.
+The fair value of long-term debt, lease liabilities, deferred payment liability and other long-term debt is based on observable market data and the calculation of discounted cash flows.
 Discount rates were determined based on current terms and conditions observed in the credit market.